 - Summarize a long blog post or report in a more readable format

-Depending on the goal and the data you're going to visualize in your infographic, your first step would be to visit Crello's extensive library of layouts or pre-designed infographic templates and pick the one fitting your content needs most.
+Depending on the goal and the data you're going to visualize in your infographic, your first step would be to visit Crello's (Now VistaCreate) extensive library of layouts or pre-designed infographic templates and pick the one fitting your content needs most.

 All the templates are customizable, so you'll be able to design each whatever you want.
 Feel free to choose among all the major types of infographics: lists, statistics, maps, timelines, comparisons, processes, and more.

-If you don't notice a desired template in the Crello artboard at once, please use the search bar to specify the options or consider a specific category of infographics to narrow down the choice.
+If you don't notice a desired template in the Crello (Now VistaCreate) artboard at once, please use the search bar to specify the options or consider a specific category of infographics to narrow down the choice.

 2. Embellish with Design Objects

 These objects are many: shapes, lines, icons, illustrations, stickers, and thousands of other elements.
 Also, you can add videos and animations to your infographic if it suits your requirements and mood.
-Quick access to the library of design objects from your artboard in Crello makes the process of infographic creation as easy as possible.
+Quick access to the library of design objects from your artboard in Crello (Now VistaCreate) makes the process of infographic creation as easy as possible.

 Choose design options that suit the goals of your infographic: